-The use of natural gas as an alternative motor fuel is gaining traction, particularly among operators of large fleet vehicles, according to a recent study by Pike Research.
-Since fleet vehicles – like buses, refuse trucks and heavy-duty trucks – are heavier, often travel longer distances and suffer from relatively low fuel economy, fleet managers are looking to compressed natural gas (CNG) for costs savings.
+The use of compressed natural gas (CNG) as an alternative motor fuel is gaining traction, particularly among operators of large fleet vehicles, according to a recent study by Pike Research.
+Since fleet vehicles – like buses, refuse trucks and heavy-duty trucks – are heavier, often travel longer distances and suffer from relatively low fuel economy, fleet managers are looking to take advantage of CNG cost savings.

 Global fuel shift